DhinahViz/Fake-news-Detection/README.md

 Logistic Regression – my ML model of choice

-Streamlit – to create the web app
+tkinter – to create the web app

 Joblib – to save and load my model